Is this evidence of evolution?

 Wings of bats and birds serve the same function.
 Look closely at the bones inside the wings.
 The differences show they developed from different ancestors.

 Comparative embryology is the study of the similarities and differences in the embryos of different species.
 Similarities in embryos are evidence of common ancestry.
 All vertebrate embryos, for example, have gill slits and tails.
-All of the animals in the figure, except for fish, lose their gill slits by adulthood.
+Most vertebrates, except for fish, lose their gill slits by adulthood.
 Some of them also lose their tail.
 In humans, the tail is reduced to the tail bone.
 Thus, similarities organisms share as embryos may be gone by adulthood.
 This is why it is valuable to compare organisms in the embryonic stage.
 See http://www.pbs.org/wgbh/evolution/library/04/2/pdf/l_042_03.pdf for additional information and a comparative diagram of human, monkey, pig, chicken and salamander embryos.

 Darwin could compare only the anatomy and embryos of living things.
 Today, scientists can compare their DNA.
 Similar DNA sequences are the strongest evidence for evolution from a common ancestor.
+More similarities in the DNA sequence is evidence for a closer evolutionary relationship.
 Look at the cladogram in the Figure below.
 It shows how humans and apes are related based on their DNA sequences.

 Evolution and molecules are discussed at http://www.youtube.com/watch?v=nvJFI3ChOUU (3:52).